RxNLP/PyRXNLP/README.md

 # pyrxnlp

-This project contains simple python wrapper classes for RxNLP suite of APIs.
+This project contains simple python wrappers for RxNLP suite of APIs.
+The wrappers can be used as is or can be modified to suit your needs.
 Note that this is still work in progress.

 ## Available Wrappers
 - [Sentence Clustering](https://github.com/RxNLP/pyrxnlp/tree/master/client)